amberlight303/blog/README.md

 ### Posts

 Posts are stored in MongoDB.
 Full-text search is implemented using Elasticsearch, operations related to changing posts asynchronously reflect in Elasticsearch via Kafka.
-Ordinary posts retrieve operations are done using MongoDB.
+Ordinary posts retrieval operations are done using MongoDB.
 Administrators can CRUD posts, users can only retrieve posts.
 Validation is made using annotations.
 The persistence layer is done using Spring Data `JpaRepository` (for PostgreSQL) and `CrudRepository` (for MongoDB) that provide a domain specific languages for making requests to data bases.